xxswatelitexx/Starbound/mad_Exp/full_suit/readme.md

   ],
   ```
-Here we can see we added the stat tchest
+Here we can see we added the stat "thelm".
 In helm we added one extra parameter - the actual status effect "fsuit".
 ```json
 "statusEffects" : [